puppetlabs/puppetserver/documentation/configuration.markdown

 [`puppetserver.conf`]: ./config_file_puppetserver.markdown
 [deprecated]: ./deprecated_features.markdown

 Puppet Server automatically loads the settings in the `main` and `master` sections of the configuration file.
-If there are duplicates, it prefers the values in the `main` section.
+If there are duplicates, it prefers the values in the `master` section.
 Puppet Server honors the following `puppet.conf` settings:

 * allow_duplicate_certs
 * autosign